olivierdalang/docker-rclone-cron/README.md

 docker run \
     -v ./backups/:/backups/ \
     -e "CRON_SCHEDULE=0 0 * * *" \
+    -e "COMMAND=rclone copy /backups/ MYREMOTE:/path/where/to/backup/" \
     -e "RCLONE_CONFIG_MYREMOTE_TYPE=s3" \
     -e "RCLONE_CONFIG_MYREMOTE_ACCESS_KEY_ID=XXX" \
     -e "RCLONE_CONFIG_MYREMOTE_SECRET_ACCESS_KEY=YYY" \
-    olivierdalang/rclone-cron \
+    olivierdalang/rclone-cron
-    rclone copy /backups/ MYREMOTE:/path/where/to/backup/
 ```

-The command is executed once on container startup (to test the config), and if
+`COMMAND` is executed once on container startup (to test the config), and if
 it succeeded, cron will start in foreground.

 See rclone's documentation for the command syntax and the `RCLONE_CONFIG_*`